hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - <code style="color: #bb6600;">snmp-server host inside 10.255.254.1 version 3 andy</code>: hostname = inside (interface name); community-name (username) = andy
   - representation of `15` in `snmp-server group SNMP v3 auth access 15`: <span style="color: #bb6600;">access list</span> that identifies the SNMP devices that can access the router
   - SNMPv3 to facilitate access to the SNMP views: <span style="color: #bb6600;">set the password to be used for SNMPv3 authentication</span>
+  - tasks to configure the Cisco ASA via ASDM such that the network management system can actively monitor the host using SNMPv3: <span style="color: #bb6600;">specify a community string</span> and <span style="color: #bb6600;">add an SNMP host access entry</span>
   - strongest security possibility of SNMPv3 config

     ```text